ghga-de/milestones-docs/11-golden_quail/technical_specification.md

 - DRS3
 - IFRS

-Thereby, these service will be transformed into async applications.
+Thereby, these services will be transformed into async applications.

 ## Human Resource/Time Estimation: